GETTING STARTED

 Welding instructors will always monitor your program timeline and assist where needed to meet program objectives/goals.
 Monitoring will include regular evaluations of progress, attendance and focus.
 An instructor will be available on an on-going basis to discuss your progress and assist in resolving problems or issues with respect to program content.

 Regular evaluations of the trainee’s learning achievements in both basic theory and practical applications will be conducted through completion of in-class assignments and tests.
 Assessments of written and practical work will be supplemented by our instructors’ observation.
 Certification is based on the pass of weld tests by the Canadian Welding Bureau (C.W.B.) and the Technical Standards and Safety Authority (T.S.S.A. ).
-Classroom time consist of basic welding theory, blueprint reading and a diagram.
-Theory testing consists of multiple choice questions and with an expectation of a 70% minimal combined average for a pass.
+Classroom time consists of basic welding theory, blueprint reading and a diagram.
+Plus health & safety testing consists of multiple choice questions and with an expectation of a 70% minimal combined average for a pass.

 An Exit Interview will be required upon completion in order to confirm the program objectives have been met.
 At this time, Welding Qualitifcation Test Records (certificates) will be given.